 The charcoal density will affect everything from how well each piece burns to how evenly it will burn.
 More dense coals will typically burn for a longer period of time but maybe more difficult to light.
-Briquettes tend to be denser than lump charcoal.
+When it comes to lump charcoal vs briquettes, briquettes tend to be denser.

 In choosing the best smoker charcoal, the type of real wood that the product is made from affects the flavor of your food.
 There is no perfect option for all food types, but a general rule to follow when paring charcoal with food is:

 - Oak - Lamb, Beef, Pork Sausage